GameDay Network

 February 4, 2025

-In 1944, despite prevalent racial discrimination, 16 African American sailors enrolled in officer training, aiming to become the first black officers in the U.S. Navy.
+Sixteen African American sailors enrolled in officer training in 1944, despite prevalent racial discrimination, aiming to become the first black officers in the U.S. Navy.
 Known as the Golden 13, these men faced condensed training periods and skepticism from their superiors.
 Remarkably, they excelled, posting some of the highest scores ever recorded, proving their competence under pressure.
 Their success not only marked a significant milestone in military history but also set new standards for persistence and teamwork among servicemen, inspiring future generations.

 Inside High School Sports DFW